FlorinSenoner/cas_fee_02/docs/known-issues.md

 * Redux warning in Production.
 Even though node-env is set to 'production' correctly by Webpack
 * FirebaseUI widget problem (FirebaseUI widget element on the page)
 * Tests unstable on Windows
+* Save to homescreen on android not working as expected anymore
 * No loading spinners when loading data from Firebase
 * Errorhandling for Firebase